nicolarevelant/italian-draughts/README.md

 /usr/bin/italian-draughts
 ```

-To set a custom system configuration files path (instead of /etc/italian-draughts)
+To set a custom application data path (instead of /usr/share/italian-draughts/)
-you can set the `SYSTEM_CFG_PATH` cmake variable.
-If you set a custom path the
+you can set the `DATA_PATH` cmake variable.

+If CMAKE_BUILD_TYPE equals Debug and DATA_PATH is not set then DATA_PATH is set
+to the absolute path of the project root directory.

-manual pages and the installation rules will be ignored.
+If you set a custom path the manual pages and the installation rules will be ignored.

 # Copyright and license